oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

 7. In this lab, we will customize this template and monitor configuration drift for two configuration items.

-    Select the following three configuration items only,
+    Select the following three configuration items only:

     - Instance Caging Information
     - Instance Information